Temporal Straightening for Latent Planning

-\begin{definition}[$\varepsilon$-straight transition] Under the linear dynamics $f: (z_t, a_t) \to Az_t+Ba_t$, we call $f$ \emph{$\varepsilon$-straight} if
+\begin{definition}[$\varepsilon$-straight transition] Under the linear dynamics, we call $f$ \emph{$\varepsilon$-straight} if

-The term "straight" reflects that, as $\epsilon$ tends to $0$, the dynamics of $f$ approach those of the reference function $g: (z_t, a_t) \to z_t+Ba_t$, where the state evolves linearly along a straight-line trajectory modified only by the control input.
-We are primarily interested in this regime where $\epsilon$ is small. \end{definition}
+The term ``straight'' reflects that, as $\varepsilon$ tends to $0$, the dynamics of $f$ approach those of the reference function $g: (z_t, a_t) \to z_t+Ba_t$, where the state evolves linearly along a straight trajectory modified only by the control input.
+We are primarily interested in the regime where $\varepsilon$ is small. \end{definition}

 \begin{remark}[Cosine similarity as a practical proxy] In practice, we regularize temporal straightness using the cosine similarity between consecutive latent velocities~\eqref{eq:cossim}.
 Under mild bounded-variation assumptions on velocity magnitudes and smooth actions, a large cosine similarity implies that $(A-I)$ is small along visited velocity directions.
 Detailed proofs are in~\Cref{app:theory_cos}. \end{remark}